 People are at the heart of all organisations.
-Forward-thinking companies understand this human dimension and value managers who have specialist skills in people management.
-Graduates of the University of Bolton’s BSc (Hons) Business Management (People Management) degree taught at our London Academic Centre by our learning partners Regent College London, you'll learn how to organise, plan and analyse the business activities essential for efficiently managing a business with a particular focus on personnel.
+Forward-thinking companies understand this human dimension and value managers with specialist people management skills.
+By studying the University of Bolton's BSc (Hons) Business Management (People Management) taught at our London Academic Centre by our learning partners Regent College London, you'll learn how to organise, plan and analyse the business activities essential for efficiently managing a business with a particular focus on personnel.

 Mode of Study:

 To be confirmed